Journey Engine API Reference

 Effects

 #![allow(unused)] fn main() { //?
 Freeze physics and FSM for N render frames (hitstop) pub fn trigger_freeze(&mut self, frames: u16) //?
-Queue a screen shake with intensity and duration in seconds pub fn trigger_shake(&mut self, intensity: f32, duration: f32) }
+Queue a screen shake with intensity and duration in seconds pub fn trigger_shake(&mut self, intensity: f32, duration: f32) //?
+Temporarily override bloom for this frame only pub fn override_bloom(&mut self, settings: BloomSettings) }

 Usage from game: